Heimsnet/Captcha/README.md

 Download this repository, change the config.template.json to config.json and change the values to the correct ones for your setup.
 Then run the node.js app using a process manager like PM2 or in a Docker container.
 Finally reverse proxy the app via nginx for performance benefits.

 _**Notice:** anyone is permitted to use this software in accordance to the license, however, the user interface (all HTMl/CSS/EJS files) is not available for public use and any attempts at using it will be countered.
-If you see anyone using our user interface without permission please report it to (legal@heimsnet.eu)[mailto:legal@heimsnet.eu]_
+If you see anyone using our user interface without permission please report it to [legal@heimsnet.eu](mailto:legal@heimsnet.eu)_

 ## Contributing